 Your morning then moves to the fascinating bandhani workshop run by two brothers Abduljabbar and Abdllah Khatri.
 Bandhani (tie-dye) fabrics are produced through a laborious process, 500 years old and involving thousands of tiny knots in a piece of folded fabric.
 The term Bandhani is derived from the Sanskrit verb 'to bind or to tie'.
 The intricacy of the pattern depends on the skill of the maker, the number of knots and the fineness of the cloth before dyeing.
 You will see a demonstration of this superb art and a fine selection of cloths traditionally used for wedding saris and dupattas.

-Overnight icon Overnight: Kutch Safari Resort Or Similar, Bhuj
+Overnight: Kutch Safari Resort Or Similar, Bhuj

 From Khamir you will make the short drive to Bhujodi, an important textile village of Kutch.
-Bhujodi is home to the nomadic Rabari people who spin and weave in camel hair, local sheep wool 'desi' and kala cotton; and dye with natural dyes such as pomegranate, madder and indigo,
+Bhujodi is home to the nomadic Rabari people who spin and weave in camel hair, local sheep wool ‘desi’ and kala cotton; and dye with natural dyes such as pomegranate, madder and indigo.

-Here we meet Shamji Vankar and his family at their weaving and dyeing complex.
+Here you will meet Shamji Vankar and his family at their weaving and dyeing complex.
 A master dyer, Shamji will demonstrate the particularities of dyeing with the indigo from his established vats and explain the processes of making a warp and weaving on the traditional pit looms of the Kutch.
 Working with both long established methods and continually experimenting with materials and structure, the work here is constantly evolving.
 There will be opportunity to purchase goods directly from the small shop.

-Overnight icon Overnight: Kutch Safari Resort Or Similar, Bhuj
+Overnight: Kutch Safari Resort Or Similar, Bhuj

-Day 11 - Mashroo weaving in south Kutch.
+Day 10 - Mashroo weaving in south Kutch.
 Drive to Mandvi to see wooden ship building and spend some time at the beach.

-Overnight icon Overnight: Kutch Safari Resort Or Similar, Bhuj
+Overnight: Kutch Safari Resort Or Similar, Bhuj

-Day 12 - Visit the Great Rann of Kutch and Banni villages.
+Day 11 - Visit the Great Rann of Kutch and Banni villages.

 The Banni is also of great cultural importance to Gujarat, and the attractive villages showcase the local arts and crafts as well as the ancient architecture of Kutch.

-Overnight icon Overnight: Kutch Safari Resort Or Similar, Bhuj
+Overnight: Kutch Safari Resort Or Similar, Bhuj

-Day 13 - Tana Bana workshop.
-Stop at Dhaneti village.
-Drive to Dasada - 255km/158 miles, 5 hours.
+Day 13 - Drive to Dasada - 255km/158 miles, 5 hours.
+Stop at Dhaneti village en route.

-Overnight icon Overnight: Rann Riders Or Similar, Dasada
+Overnight: Rann Riders Or Similar, Dasada

 After lunch in Patan you will continue your journey to Ahmedabad with one final stop at the Rani Ki Vav step well.
 This UNESCO World Heritage Site is the oldest and most impressive step well in Gujarat.
 Dating back to the early 11th century it was buried under silt for many centuries before being re-discovered and excavated in the 1980s.
 28 metres deep, with seven sets of stairs, it is a multi-storied, elaborately carved work of both art and architecture and remains in excellent condition.

-Overnight icon Overnight: House Of M G, Ahmedabad
+Overnight: House Of M G, Ahmedabad

 Ahmedabad was founded in 1411 on the ancient site of Ashaval and Karrnvati, and the city has some of the finest monuments and temples in India - Islamic, Hindu and Jain.
 The carved wooden houses of the city are a unique architectural tradition.
 A special feature of Ahmedabad is the plan of the old city, which comprises numerous 'pols', traditional self-contained neighbourhoods accommodating whole communities.
 Some of these 'pols' are virtually small villages, traversed by narrow streets and terminating in a square with community wells and featuring little cul-de-sacs, alleyways and secret passages, as well as the characteristic chabutaras, typical Gujarati tower-like structures for feeding birds, especially pigeons.

-Overnight icon Overnight: House Of M G, Ahmedabad
+Overnight: House Of M G, Ahmedabad

-Day 16 - Group transfer to airport.
+Day 17 - Group transfer to airport.
 Fly to London

 Today there will be a group transfer to Ahmedabad Airport for your flight home.